 Where the clean price is used, interest on derivatives held for trading shall include the amounts related to those derivatives held for trading which qualify as ‘economic hedges’ that are included as interest income or expenses to correct the income and expense of the hedged financial instruments from an economic but not accounting point of view.
 In such case, interest income on economic hedge derivatives shall be reported separately within interest income from trading derivatives.
 Time-apportioned fees or balancing payments in relation to credit derivatives measured at fair value and used to manage the credit risk of part or all of a financial instrument that is designated at fair value at that occasion shall also be reported within interest on derivatives held for trading.

-Under IFRS, ‘Of which: interest-income on impaired financial assets’ means interest income on credit-impaired financial assets, including purchased or originated credit-impaired financial assets where the latter are considered as non-performing in accordance with paragraph 215 of this Part.
+Under IFRS, ‘Of which: interest-income on credit-impaired financial assets’ means interest income on credit-impaired financial assets in the meaning of IFRS 9, including purchased or originated credit-impaired financial assets where the latter are considered as non-performing in accordance with paragraph 215 of this Part.
 Under national GAAP under BAD, it shall include interest income on assets impaired with a specific impairment allowance for credit risk.
+This information relates to the interest income accrued on assets that are classified as credit impaired at the reporting reference date.
+Therefore, if the related asset is not anymore classified as credit impaired at the reporting reference date, the corresponding interest income accrued during the reporting period shall not be included in this row anymore.

 194i.
 ‘Of which: credit for consumption’ and ‘of which: lending for house purchase’ shall reflect the income and expenses on loans and advances as described in paragraph 88of this Part.